-We have audited the accompanying consolidated financial statements of KWG Resources Inc., which comprise the consolidated balance sheets as at December 31, 2011, December 31, 2010 and January 1, 2010 and the consolidated statements of operations, comprehensive income (loss), changes in equity and cash flows for the years ended December 31, 2011 and December 31, 2010, and the related notes, which include a summary of significant accounting policies.
+We have audited the accompanying consolidated financial statements of KWG Resources Inc. and its subsidiaries, which comprise the consolidated balance sheet as at December 31, 2012, and the consolidated statements of operations, consolidated statements of comprehensive income (loss), consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-Management's responsibility for the consolidated financial statements
+Management's Responsibility for the Consolidated Financial Statements

-Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-Auditor's responsibility
+Auditor's Responsibility

-Our responsibility is to express an opinion on these consolidated financial statements based on our audits.
-We conducted our audits in accordance with Canadian generally accepted auditing standards.
-Those standards require that we comply with ethical requirements and plan and perform the audits to obtain reasonable assurance about whether the consolidated financial statements are free from material misstatement.
+Our responsibility is to express an opinion on these consolidated financial statements based on our audit.
+We conducted our audit in accordance with Canadian generally accepted auditing standards.
+Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free from material misstatement.